-Today’s customer demands simplicity, flexibility, convenience and services anywhere anytime.
-In order to establish customer loyalty, it is important to connect with the customer first.
+What do today’s customer demands?
+Flexibility, convenience, services and communication, anywhere anytime.
+It is important to connect with them to establish customer loyalty.
 And, for that, you need to take responsibility for your brand communication.

 As a small business owner, building rapport with your customers is easy.
-It allows you to reach people on a more personal level helping build stronger relationships.
+It allows you to reach people on a personal level, help build stronger relationships.

-And, to create stronger customer relationships, you need to establish strong communication at various touchpoints in the customer journey in order for them to keep coming back to you.
+And, to create stronger customer relationships, you need to establish strong communication at various touchpoints.

 “Your customers might love your product or services but they’ll love your brand only when you go beyond and exceed their expectations.”

-Mind you, it’s not just the customer service team who needs to effectively communicate with customers, but the entire team should understand what your customer needs.
+It’s not just the customer service team who needs to effectively communicate, but the entire team should understand what your customer needs.

 Know your customer – their pain points, where they get stuck and where they feel elated – play a positive part in their journey

-Your customers should feel an emotional connection with your business and to cultivate this connection you will need to offer interactive avenues at every possible communication touchpoint.
+Customers should feel an emotional connect with your business and to cultivate this connection you will need to offer interactive avenues.
 It is these avenues that will lead to customer engagement and future purchase opportunities.

-The 5 communication touch points I’m about to talk are the main areas where you need to put all your efforts and make a remark to turn your customers into loyal fans.
+The 5 communication touchpoints I’m about to talk are the main areas where you need to put your efforts to turn your customers into loyal fans.

 5 Critical Communication Touchpoints To Foster Business Relationships